What’s Forbidden in Thailand

 Feeding Fish in Protected Areas.
 Thai law prohibits causing damage to sea inhabitants in nature reserves, areas belonging to national parks, and coastal zones.
 Damage is any impact on fauna, including feeding exotic fish.
 The ingestion of any food products into the water can disrupt the natural symbiosis, so it’s not worth being kindhearted and feeding the fish – they are able to feed themselves.

-Prohibitions on Importing and Exporting Certain Products and Goods An important part of the prohibitions in Thailand concerns the import and export of various products and goods.
-So, what cannot be imported into the kingdom:
+Prohibitions on Importing and Exporting Certain Products and Goods.
+An important part of the prohibitions in Thailand concerns the import and export of various products and goods.
+So,

 • Pornographic materials.
 This applies not only to photo or video materials but also to any goods depicting genitals, as well as adult toys.